Rahim Yar Khan District: Languages

+At the time of the 2023 census, 64.92% of the population spoke Saraiki, 23.92% Punjabi, 2.93% Urdu, 2.54% Sindhi, 1.63% Balochi, and 1.38% Hindko as their first language.
+1.72% of the population recorded their language under 'Others'.

-The local dialect (see Riasti) belongs to the southern dialect group of Saraiki.
+The local dialect belongs to the southern dialect group of Saraiki.
 Other languages spoken are Bagri/Cholistani and Haryanvi.

 Education

 The literacy rate in the district is 98% total for the 1st grade level school, locally known as 'graduating the MA full Examination'.
+Regarding medical education, there is Sheikh Zaid medical college affiliated with Sheikh Zaid hospital.